rtous/drcav/mongodb/README.md

 	docker run -it --name=mongo -v $HOME/drcav:/drcav -p 27017:27017 -d mongo -->

-Let's pull and run a MongoDB Docker container:
+On the Ubuntu or Mac terminal run the following to pull and run a MongoDB Docker container:

 	docker run -it --name=mongo -p 27017:27017 -d mongo